shekhei/disk-usage-again/README.md

 ## Current state

-Logger is a direct write to println, and not all functionalities are there yet, and currently it only supports unix systems, namely, OSX
+Logger is a direct write to println, and not all functionalities are there yet, and currently it does not support windows

 # Usage